 For all you space lovers out there, this is one of the days out in the Midlands not to be missed when you’re in the region.
 The exhibition holds galleries, interactive displays and an incredible Planetarium all surrounding the history (and future) of space travel.
 And that’s not all; as they hold special themed events for kids during the holidays.

 You’ll be pleased to know you can put aside the fun at-home kid’s science experiments and see some real space action soon.
-The team are hoping to re-open the space centre on Monday 17th May, following government guidelines.
-Be aware booking tickets before your trip is mandatory, so do check the website weekly to see when booking re-opens.
+The space centre reopened on Monday 17th May, following government guidelines.
+Be aware booking tickets before your trip is mandatory, so do check the website to see when there is space for you to visit.